-Omnichannel experience is build from multiple touchpoints of customers at multiple channels, which are considered as marketing assets, ecommerce websites, and physical stores.
+Omnichannel experience is built from multiple touchpoints of customers at multiple channels, which are considered as marketing assets, ecommerce websites, and physical stores.
 These touchpoints contribute to the behaviors of purchasing from customers, in order to bring convenience and more value to customers.
-Omnichannel experience is managed and stored in database connected with ecommerce websites, point of sale system, and warehouse.
+Omnichannel experience is managed and stored in a database connected with e-commerce websites, point of sale system, and warehouses.
 The following example would help to describe the basic case of omnichannel experience:

-- 1st touchpoint: A customer see your advertising on facebook, and click to go to your website
+- 1st touchpoint: A customer see your advertising on Facebook, and clicks to go to your website

-- 2nd touchpoint: The customer visit website and browse to see products, he finds a T-shirt that he wants to buy, he creates an account and add the item to his cart
+- 2nd touchpoint: The customer visits website and browses to see products, he finds a T-shirt that he wants to buy, he creates an account and add the item to his cart

 - 3rd touchpoint: The customer comes to your local store to try the T-shirt with different colors, but the color that he wants is sold out, so he orders the item to be shipped from your warehouse or another physical store to his house

-- 4th touchpoint: The customer goes home and the T-shirt is shipped to him from your warehouse, he check the item and pay
+- 4th touchpoint: The customer goes home and the T-shirt is shipped to him from your warehouse, he checks the item and pay

-- 5th touchpoint: The customer check his account on your website, his cart give notification that the order is fulfilled successfully, and he receives a coupon of 10% discount for the next purchase
+- 5th touchpoint: The customer checks his account on your website, his cart gives a notification that the order is fulfilled successfully, and he receives a coupon of 10% discount for the next purchase

 If you are still wondering about what is truly omnichannel experience, let’s take a look on how different between Omnichannel Ecommerce and Multi-channel Ecommerce.

-Multi-channel Ecommerce is still more familiar with merchants and consumers.
+Multi-channel E-commerce is still more familiar to merchants and consumers.
 All selling channels in multi-channel ecommerce such as websites or stores would have their own stocks.
 It means consumers can buy at any channel in the system as they want but they would be served separately by each channel.
 Website only records behaviors of online visitors, point of sale only records the volume of a single store, and the database is not synchronized between channels.
-There would be multiple marketing channels to bring consumers to the decision of purchasing, but the selling process is conducted at a single point of sale.
-In multi-channel ecommerce, a physical store cannot ship items from other stores or direct from warehouse, items from website cannot be returned in-store.
-The interactions cross-channel in selling and buying are hard to be operated in multi-channel ecommerce, so consumers need to stick with the channel that they are familiar with.
+There would be multiple marketing channels to bring consumers to the decision to purchase, but the selling process is conducted at a single point of sale.
+In multi-channel e-commerce, a physical store cannot ship items from other stores or direct from a warehouse, items from the website cannot be returned in-store.
+The interactions cross-channel in selling and buying are hard to operate in multi-channel e-commerce, so consumers need to stick with the channel that they are familiar with.

-Due to the rise of mobile devices and delivery services, consumers demand the more convenient ways to interact with brands.
-They want their memberships are recorded when they buy via any point of sale, their purchases via mobile apps can be returned at the nearest stores, or they can buy the out-of-stock products from other stores or directly from warehouse.
+Due to the rise of mobile devices and delivery services, consumers demand more convenient ways to interact with brands.
+They want their memberships are recorded when they buy via any point of sale, their purchases via mobile apps can be returned at the nearest stores, or they can buy out-of-stock products from other stores or directly from the warehouse.
 Therefore, omnichannel solutions are developed to execute and manage these interactions.
-And then, Omnichannel Ecommerce is born and it brings consumers the complete shopping experience with flexible interactions between selling channels.
-The key difference between omnichannel ecommerce and multi-channel ecommerce is that omnichannel experience combines all touchpoints together.
+And then, Omnichannel e-commerce is born and it brings consumers the complete shopping experience with flexible interactions between selling channels.
+The key difference between omnichannel e-commerce and multi-channel e-commerce is that omnichannel experience combines all touchpoints together.
 Consumers are allowed to take any journey through multiple channels, the experience is consistent and unified.
-That’s why omnichannel ecommerce would becomes the future of retail industry.
+That’s why omnichannel e-commerce would become the future of retail industry.

 The best omnichannel platforms: Magento, Shopify, and BigCommerce

 Magento is the most popular omnichannel platform with 30% market share for ecommerce websites.
-Merchants can build the complete omnichannel experience on Magento by plenty of third-party softwares and extensions, which support point of sale, inventory management, order fulfillment, loyalty program, CRM, etc. Magento is suitable for big merchants who have high budget to build a stable ecommerce website to process huge database from different kinds of product and many stores.
+Merchants can build the complete omnichannel experience on Magento by plenty of third-party software and extensions, which support point of sale, inventory management, order fulfillment, loyalty programs, CRM, etc. Magento is suitable for big merchants who have high budget to build a stable e-commerce website to process huge databases from different kinds of products and many stores.

-Shopify is suitable for small and medium merchants who need an easy to use ecommerce website and flexible capacity.
-The remarkable advantages of Shopify is fast loading speed and optimized UI/UX designs, which are crucial to provide good omnichannel experience.
-Shopify is not an open source ecommerce CMS like other omnichannel platform, it is a PaaS solution with monthly paid subscriptions.
-Therefore Shopify is not a good choice for international brands who want to custom the platform and manage all data on their own servers.
+Shopify is suitable for small and medium merchants who need an easy to use e-commerce website and flexible capacity.
+The remarkable advantages of Shopify is fast loading speed and optimized UI/UX designs, which are crucial to provide a good omnichannel experience.
+Shopify is not an open-source ecommerce CMS like another omnichannel platform, it is a PaaS solution with monthly paid subscriptions.
+Therefore Shopify is not a good choice for international brands who want to customize the platform and manage all data on their own servers.

 BigCommerce – Feature-rich and easy to use